-- 5A.
-Physical therapist assistants shall comply with applicable local, state, and federal laws and regulations. - 5B.
-Physical therapist assistants shall support the supervisory role of the physical therapist to ensure quality care and promote patient/client safety. - 5C.
-Physical therapist assistants involved in research shall abide by accepted standards governing protection of research participants. - 5D.
-Physical therapist assistants shall encourage colleagues with physical, psychological, or substance-related impairments that may adversely impact their professional responsibilities to seek assistance or counsel. - 5E.
-Physical therapist assistants who have knowledge that a colleague is unable to perform their professional responsibilities with reasonable skill and safety shall report this information to the appropriate authority. - Standard #6: Physical therapist assistants shall enhance their competence through the lifelong acquisition and refinement of knowledge, skills, and abilities. - 6A.
-Physical therapist assistants shall achieve and maintain clinical competence. - 6B.
-Physical therapist assistants shall engage in lifelong learning consistent with changes in their roles and responsibilities and advances in the practice of physical therapy. - 6C.
+5A.
+Physical therapist assistants shall comply with applicable local, state, and federal laws and regulations.

+5B.
+Physical therapist assistants shall support the supervisory role of the physical therapist to ensure quality care and promote patient and client safety.

+5C.
+Physical therapist assistants involved in research shall abide by accepted standards governing protection of research participants.

+5D.
+Physical therapist assistants shall encourage colleagues with physical, psychological, or substance-related impairments that may adversely impact their professional responsibilities to seek assistance or counsel.

+5E.
+Physical therapist assistants who have knowledge that a colleague is unable to perform their professional responsibilities with reasonable skill and safety shall report this information to the appropriate authority.

+Standard #6: Physical therapist assistants shall enhance their competence through the lifelong acquisition and refinement of knowledge, skills, and abilities.

+6A.
+Physical therapist assistants shall achieve and maintain clinical competence.

+6B.
+Physical therapist assistants shall engage in lifelong learning consistent with changes in their roles and responsibilities and advances in the practice of physical therapy.

+6C.
 Physical therapist assistants shall support practice environments that support career development and lifelong learning.

-- Standard #7: Physical therapist assistants shall support organizational behaviors and business practices that benefit patients/clients and society. - 7A.
-Physical therapist assistants shall promote work environments that support ethical and accountable decision-making. - 7B.
-Physical therapist assistants shall not accept gifts or other considerations that influence or give an appearance of influencing their decisions. - 7C.
-Physical therapist assistants shall fully disclose any financial interest they have in products or services that they recommend to patients/clients. - 7D.
-Physical therapist assistants shall ensure that documentation for their interventions accurately reflects the nature and extent of the services provided. - 7E.
-Physical therapist assistants shall refrain from employment arrangements, or other arrangements, that prevent physical therapist assistants from fulfilling ethical obligations to patients/clients - Standard #8: Physical therapist assistants shall participate in efforts to meet the health needs of people locally, nationally, or globally. - 8A.
-Physical therapist assistants shall support organizations that meet the health needs of people who are economically disadvantaged, uninsured, and underinsured. - 8B.
-Physical therapist assistants shall advocate for people with impairments, activity limitations, participation restrictions, and disabilities in order to promote their participation in community and society. - 8C.
-Physical therapist assistants shall be responsible stewards of health care resources by collaborating with physical therapists in order to avoid overutilization or underutilization of physical therapy services. - 8D.
+Standard #7: Physical therapist assistants shall support organizational behaviors and business practices that benefit patients and clients and society.

+7A.
+Physical therapist assistants shall promote work environments that support ethical and accountable decision-making.

+7B.
+Physical therapist assistants shall not accept gifts or other considerations that influence or give an appearance of influencing their decisions.

+7C.
+Physical therapist assistants shall fully disclose any financial interest they have in products or services that they recommend to patients and clients.

+7D.
+Physical therapist assistants shall ensure that documentation for their interventions accurately reflects the nature and extent of the services provided.

+7E.
+Physical therapist assistants shall refrain from employment arrangements, or other arrangements, that prevent physical therapist assistants from fulfilling ethical obligations to patients and clients

+Standard #8: Physical therapist assistants shall participate in efforts to meet the health needs of people locally, nationally, or globally.

+8A.
+Physical therapist assistants shall support organizations that meet the health needs of people who are economically disadvantaged, uninsured, and underinsured.

+8B.
+Physical therapist assistants shall advocate for people with impairments, activity limitations, participation restrictions, and disabilities in order to promote their participation in community and society.

+8C.
+Physical therapist assistants shall be responsible stewards of health care resources by collaborating with physical therapists in order to avoid overutilization or underutilization of physical therapist services.

+8D.
 Physical therapist assistants shall educate members of the public about the benefits of physical therapy.

+Effective June 2019 For more information, go to www.apta.org/ethics.